-For the three months ended March 31, 2024 and 2023, Net sales recognized from performance obligations related to prior periods were not material.
-Net sales expected to be recognized in any future period related to remaining performance obligations is not material.
+For the three months ended March 31, 2025 and 2024, Net sales recognized from performance obligations related to prior periods were not material.
+Net sales expected to be recognized in any future period related to remaining performance obligations are not material.